Rare Cultural Exhibition Unveils Hidden Treasures of Crimean Tatar Heritage in Washington, DC

 From Tragedy to Strength: Personal Story of Survival and Fight for Home

 We are Zera and Zarema.
-We are representatives of the historical titular nation of Crimea and the indigenous PEOPLE of Ukraine – Crimean Tatars.
+We are representatives of the historical nation of Crimea and the indigenous PEOPLE of Ukraine – Crimean Tatars.
 We are daughters of our nation, daughters of our country.
-We want to confess to you in that article.
-This article is about our personal story.
-The story of our family and the story of our indigenous people of Ukraine and an under-discovered Nation who went through oppressions and colonization for centuries and the historical titular nation of Crimea who was born out of a mixture of all tribes and people ever inhabited the peninsula.
+This is our personal story.
+The story of our family and the story of our indigenous people of Ukraine and an under-discovered nation who went through oppressions and colonization for centuries and the historical titular nation of Crimea who was born out of a mixture of all tribes and people ever inhabited the peninsula.

 Our grandmother is from a noble aristocratic family of the Karashaysky (Qarashaysky) dynasty – she is a strong-spirited and unwavering woman.
 We have always seen her as an example of resilience and self-control.
 She says we represent our nation and should set an example for others